danilodileo/metatdenovo/README.md

 [output documentation](https://nf-co.re/metatdenovo/output).

 > [!NOTE]
-> Tables in `summary_tables` directory under the output directory are made especially for further analysis in tools like R or Python.
+> Tables in the `summary_tables` directory under the output directory are made especially for further analysis in tools like R or Python.
+> Their formats are standardized and column names consistent between tables.

 ## Credits